 Some patients specifically undergo a septoplasty which is a medical procedure that surgeons carry out on the nose that’s often used to improve breathing.

-Not all patients who elect to have a rhinoplasty will see a change to their breathing.
+Not all patients who elect to have a rhinoplasty will see a change in their breathing.
 But for the patients who visit their doctor for aesthetic surgery and find out during the consultation they have breathing issues, a dual procedure or septorhinoplasty can deliver them a win-win result.

 Getting the right amount of oxygen into our systems has a positive impact on our energy levels, our ability to function and our overall health.

-2. Better Sleep
+2. Better sleep

 If you’re breathing better, the quality of your sleep will improve too.
 Dr Ruth reports that a nose without clear passageways may mean you rely more heavily on your mouth to draw in oxygen through the night leading to snoring, dry mouth, sleep apnoea and other symptoms that disturb your rest.

-One patient who went for a septoplasty said that post op, her situation radically improved, “I am so happy to have my quality of life back.
+One patient who went for a septoplasty said that post-op, her situation radically improved, “I am so happy to have my quality of life back.
 I can breathe and smell, best part is I’m able to sleep.
 Dr Ardeshirpour is a miracle doctor.
-Total reconstruction was done on my nose…it can only get better.”
+Total reconstruction was done on my nose…it can only get better.”Another who had broken his nose noticed a radical difference after surgery with Dr Shumrick, “Feel great, back to the gym a few days ago (light weights and bike – no running).
+Most importantly, breathing better than I have in 10 years and sleeping great.”

-It’s understandable that if you’re unhappy about your nose it can become a preoccupation – after all it is a focal point on the face.
+It’s understandable that if you’re unhappy about your nose it can become a preoccupation – after all, it is a focal point on the face.
 It can be difficult to ignore it when looking in the mirror or to not think about it when someone reaches for the camera.

 Many patients, who had a nose job in Boston have reported their issue as being something they find difficult to forget about, but we all know worrying can take up lots of mental energy and can cause physical and mental stress.
-And let’s face it, that energy could be used for lots of other things like furthering a career, learning a new skill or having a more fun-filled social life.
+And let’s face it, that energy could be used for lots of other things like furthering a career, learning a new skill, or having a more fun-filled social life.

 One report in Scandinavia gathered data from 67 patients before, during and after rhinoplasty and found that the majority of patients had been absorbed with thoughts about their noses since puberty – some even said they had a severe complex.
 Post op, 91% reported being satisfied with their nose and nearly the same percentage said they would recommend the procedure to others.
-More than 60% said they felt life was easier, leading the report’s authors to conclude that, “successful rhinoplasty may change preoccupied patients’ lives, because the majority simply stopped thinking about their noses”,
+More than 60% said they felt life was easier, leading the report’s authors to conclude that, “successful rhinoplasty may change preoccupied patients’ lives, because the majority simply stopped thinking about their noses.”

-One patient said, “I had a life changing experience with Dr. Markarian!!!
+So, finding the right board-certified surgeon for you, and discussing the look you’re trying to achieve, may lead to a solution to a problem that’s been causing years of angst.“I had a life changing experience with Dr. Markarian!!!
 I was always insanely insecure about my nose for as long as I can remember.
-I was affected by it mentally .… (Now) my nose is incredible and I look and feel the way I’ve wanted to for so long, thanks to Dr. Markarian!”
+I was affected by it mentally .… (Now) my nose is incredible and I look and feel the way I’ve wanted to for so long, thanks to Dr. Markarian!” – Dr. Markarian’s patient

-4. More Confidence
+4. More confidence

 For many, aesthetic surgery addresses those concerns and brings more happiness.
 Researchers in Germany studied the psychological effects of plastic surgery on around 550 patients and found that, “patients demonstrated more enjoyment of life, satisfaction and self esteem after their physical appearance had been surgically altered.”

-Feeling happier about our appearance can naturally lead to a greater willingness to participate in social activities, meet new people and take on new challenges.
+Feeling happier about our appearance can naturally lead to a greater willingness to participate in social activities, meet new people, and take on new challenges.According to RealSelf, 90% of patients say their rhinoplasty was worth it and it’s easy to understand why.

-5. New Opportunities
+5. New opportunities

 It may be as a result of a patient’s refined looks – or thanks to their new-found confidence – but some research claims that those who have had a nose job are perceived positively by others – which may reinforce self-esteem too.